Ping00/SailingRobot2019/Boat/readme.txt

     7. Activate GPSM daemon (Instructions found in GPS modules readme on how to make program run on boot)

+    8. Run primary program. all modules whould show [ OK ] and be ready to collect data/parse data.

 ##
 ##  HOWTO (SENSORS [MA3 (Wind), CMPS12 (Compass), GPS (gps))